datacamp-content/courses-introduction-to-shell/README.md

 *Output: graphical representation of learner's final mental model.*

-*Owner: curriculum lead (per course).*
+*Owner: CL (per course).*

 ![Basic Unix Concepts](unix.png)

-*Note:
+*Notes:*

-it's tempting to write learning objectives at this point.
+1. *It's tempting to write learning objectives at this point.
    Resist!
    Step 5 will almost certainly result in material being cut.*

+2. *New instructors may struggle with this step, so we will walk them through it for their first course as part of their onboarding process.*

 ## Step 2: Summative Assessment